streetpea/chiaki-ng/docs/updates/done.md

 # Completed (Done) Updates

+## HDR for Steam Deck OLED in game mode

+You can now use [HDR with your Steam Deck OLED](../setup/configuration.md#hdr-high-dynamic-range) thanks to [Johannes Baiter](https://github.com/jbaiter){target="_blank" rel="noopener"} and [David Rosca](https://github.com/nowrep){target="_blank" rel="noopener"} as well as many patient testers.
+In order to enable this, you must have:

+1. An HDR-capable streaming device such as the Steam Deck OLED or an OLED monitor attached to an LCD Steam Deck(non-HDR device will still work but use [tonemapping](https://mixinglight.com/color-grading-tutorials/whats-tone-mapping/){target="_blank" rel="noopener"} instead of outputting HDR)
+2. A PlayStation 5 console (PlayStation 4 doesn't support H265 streaming)
+3. An HDR-capable TV/monitor attached to your Playstation 5 (depending on the connected HDR TV/monitor it may also need to be turned on for the PS5 to output HDR.
+You can test the PS5 is outputting HDR by going to a game that has HDR settings in the menu such as Cyberpunk 2077 or Ghost of Tsushima and seeing if the game will let you adjust those)

 ## Enabled Touchpad for Steam Deck Touchscreen and/or Trackpads

 Added Touchpad support for touchscreens (use outer edges of touchscreen for touchpad click) as well as mouse input (enables trackpads to be fully supported with gestures on touch and touchpad click on click).
 For an example mapping these in a Steam Deck controller profile, see [Default `chiaki4deck` Layout Touchscreen Mapping](../setup/controlling.md#default-chiaki4deck-layout-touchscreen-mapping){target="_blank" rel="noopener"} and [Default `chiaki4deck` Layout Trackpad Mapping](../setup/controlling.md#default-chiaki4deck-layout-trackpad-mapping){target="_blank" rel="noopener"} respectively.
 Downloading the updated `chiaki4deck+` controller layout will have these mappings set for your convenience.